the-jcksn/extract0r/README.md

 # extract0r

-Script for extracting information from files.
+Python script for extracting information from files.

 Currently has 4 options: